squidge/monodevelop-nuget-addin/README.md

 # Installation

-I am sure the author of the original port will eventually make an add-in repository url available but in the meantime (as this is only my *hack* branch) you cand find the add-in package in the [pack](https://github.com/squidge/monodevelop-nuget-addin/tree/xs-nuget-addin/pack) directory so all you need to do is install it in XamarinStudio via the Add-in Manager.
+I am sure the author of the original port will eventually make an add-in repository url available (pull request sent) but in the meantime (as this is only a *hack* branch) you cand find the add-in package in the [pack](https://github.com/squidge/monodevelop-nuget-addin/tree/xs-nuget-addin/pack) directory so all you need to do is install it in XamarinStudio via the Add-in Manager.

 #License